-Blue skies, warm nights, and days full of fun and frolic – for so many of us, the summer represents the time of year when we feel happier, freer, and more easy-going.
-We often believe it’s also a time when feelings of sadness we associate with winter take a vacation, and mental health concerns like SAD (or Seasonal Affective Disorder) aren’t nearly as top-of-mind.
+Blue skies, warm nights, and days full of fun – for so many of us, the summer represents the time of year when we feel happier, freer and more easy-going.
+We often believe it’s also a time when feelings of sadness we associate with winter, and mental health concerns like SAD (or Seasonal Affective Disorder) aren’t nearly as top-of-mind.

-And unlike the more common winter-based SAD where we may struggle with low energy, increased irritability, and food cravings, Summer SAD can present an entirely different set of symptoms including avoidance of social situations, loss of appetite, and trouble sleeping.
+Unlike the more common winter-based SAD, where we may struggle with low energy, increased irritability and food cravings, Summer SAD can present an entirely different set of symptoms including avoidance of social situations, loss of appetite and trouble sleeping.

 Add to that the summertime worries many people have around body image, unpredictable schedules, oppressive heat and humidity, and the financial costs that come with social activities, and you can understand why Summer SAD can be so difficult for some.

 But through self-awareness and planning, there are many ways to help deal with Summer SAD.
 Here are several tips to better cope with those long days of summer.

 Exercise is your friend Regular exercise can help alleviate SAD-related symptoms.
 In the hot summer months, strenuous activity may be difficult, but there are plenty of other ways to continue exercising safely.
 Try engaging in activities early in the morning or in the evening when the sun isn’t at its hottest.

 Don’t worry about other people’s expectations Summer can be a busy time.
 If you’re struggling with Summer SAD, however, all the activities on your list may start to feel overwhelming.
 It’s important to remember that you’re not obligated to do everything, and that it’s definitely okay to schedule in some much-needed Me Time instead.